mostly-ai/aws-marketplace/README.md

 export AWS_ACCESS_KEY_ID=your_access_key_id
 export AWS_SECRET_ACCESS_KEY=your_secret_access_key
 ```

+Finally, we assume that you have already purchased the Marketplace offering which will automatically provide you with the access to the helm chart and images stored in the AWS Marketplace ECR repository.

 With your environment set up, you can follow the instructions in the [examples](./examples) README to deploy the infrastructure or use the modules directly.